PavlosMelissinos/aoc/doc/2021/day06.md

 day.

 In this example, after 18 days, there are a total of 26 fish.
-After 80 days, there would be a total of 5934.
+After 80 days, there would be a total of `5934`.

 Find a way to simulate lanternfish.
 How many lanternfish would there be after 80 days?

+--- Part Two ---

+Suppose the lanternfish live forever and have unlimited food and space.
+Would they take over the entire ocean?

+After 256 days in the example above, there would be a total of `26984457539` lanternfish!

+How many lanternfish would there be after 256 days?